chaintope/tapyrus-signer/doc/configuration.md

 ### [rpc] section

-`[rpc]` section is a set of settings for rpc connection to tapyrus core node.
+`[rpc]` section is a set of settings for rpc connection to Tapyrus Core node.

 - There is no mondatory settings in this section.